Optical Node / Receiver

 FTTC : This type of receiver is big in size, has sophisticated functions, and has very high output level, allowing it to meet the cable TV needs of the entire community.

-4. Active and Passive Type
+4. By Power Source: Active vs. Passive

 Active type refers to typical optical nodes / receivers with a power source.